Rates, discounts and monetary transactions

 We offer annual subscriptions for certain services.

-7. Agreement of assignment (with a quotation) or an order confirmation
+7. Engagement agreement (with a quotation) or an assignment confirmation

-For each assignment we place with you, we will first send you a contract (with a quote) or an order confirmation and/or refer you to our general terms and conditions and our corporate website.
+For each assignment to us, we will first send you an engagement agreement (with a quotation) or an assignment confirmation and/or refer you to our general terms and conditions and our corporate website.
 This will specify the terms and conditions and the fee, including any costs we may incur on your behalf with third parties, under which we accept the assignment.
-The contract or order confirmation is binding.
-The quote accompanying the contract is valid for three months.
-If no contract has been agreed upon and no order confirmation has been sent to the client, our work is deemed to have been performed based on the provisions of our general terms and conditions and on this website.
+The engagement agreement or assignment confirmation is prevailing.
+The quotation accompanying the engagement agreement is valid for three months.
+If no engagement agreement has been agreed upon and no assignment confirmation has been sent to the Client, our work is deemed to have been performed based on the provisions of our general terms and conditions and on this website.

-In notarial practice, the terms "customary work" and "uncustomary work" are frequently used.
-You can expect us to perform the customary work for the quoted price.
+In the notarial profession, the terms "usual services" and "non-usual services" are frequently used.
+With a fixed fee, you can expect us to perform the usual services for the quoted price.

-If, in a specific case, unusual work or additional work is required in our sole discretion, or if it is performed for or at the request of the customer, this work will be invoiced additionally.
-We will only invoice for unusual work if we were not reasonably aware of it at the time of issuing the quotation or order confirmation, and if we could not reasonably have foreseen it.
+If, in a specific case, non-usual services or additional work is required in our sole discretion, or if it is performed for or at the request of the Client, this work will be invoiced additionally.
+We will only invoice for non-usual services if we were not reasonably aware of it at the time of issuing the quotation or assignment confirmation, and if we could not reasonably have foreseen it.

-It may also be the case that more or different advances are due and/or more sales tax is due than was reasonably known to us or could reasonably have been foreseen by us at the time the contract was drawn up or at the time the order confirmation was sent.
+It may also be the case that more or different advances are due and/or more VAT is due than was reasonably known to us or could reasonably have been foreseen by us at the time the engagement agreement was prepared or at the time the assignment confirmation was sent.

-This means that the amounts stated in the quotation accompanying the contract or in the order confirmation are the amounts charged on the invoice or settlement statement.
-However, it is also quite possible that the amounts on the invoice or settlement statement are higher if, in a specific case, unusual work, in our sole discretion, proves necessary or is performed for or at the client's request, or if more disbursements are due, or if more VAT is due.
+This means that the amounts stated in the quotation accompanying the engagement agreement or in the assignment confirmation are the starting amounts charged on the invoice or settlement statement.
+Therefore, it is entirely possible that the amounts on the invoice or settlement statement will be higher if, in a specific case, non-usual services, in our sole discretion, proves necessary or is performed for or at the client's request, or if more disbursements are due, or if more VAT is due.

-This means that a difference may arise between the amounts stated in the quotation (as part of the contract) or order confirmation and what you actually owe us according to the invoice or settlement statement.
+This means that a difference may arise between the amounts stated in the quotation (as part of the engagement agreement) or assignment confirmation and what you actually owe us according to the invoice or settlement statement.

 9. Our approach